Overview of For Loop in Unix

 Output:

-Explanation: In the script shown above the for loop will iterate over the list (1 2 3 4 Since the list contains five elements and hence the loop runs five times.
+Explanation: In the script shown above, the for loop will iterate over the list (1 2 3 4 Since the list contains five elements and hence the loop runs five times.
 Echo command prints the statements as shown in the output above.
-The $ tells the shell interpreter to treat the var as a variable name and substitute its value in its place, rather than treat it as text or external command.
+The $ tells the shell interpreter to treat the var as a variable name and substitute its value in its place rather than treat it as a text or external command.

-The flow of the loop can be altered by using the below-mentioned commands.
+You can alter the flow of the loop by using the commands mentioned below.

-- Continue: Continue command is similar to the break statement, except the fact that it exits the current iteration of the loop rather than the entire loop.
-The purpose is to use when an error has occurred and we are willing to execute the code further for other iterations of the loop.
+- Continue: Continue command is similar to the break statement, except that it exits the current iteration of the loop rather than the entire loop.
+The purpose is to use it when an error has occurred, and we are willing to execute the code further for other iterations of the loop.

 Example #2